-But even though the flexibility and accessibility inherent to videogames has not gone unnoticed by the academic community, few attempts have been made at accurately representing archaeological/historical findings within said format.
+Although the flexibility and accessibility inherent to videogames has not gone unnoticed by the academic community, few attempts have been made at accurately representing archaeological/historical findings within said format.
 As the inspiration for this project stands one of the newest, most innovating efforts to adapt primary and secondary material as an engaging, educational gaming platform.
-In his essay, “Red Land/Black Land: Teaching Ancient Egyptian Archaeology through Digital Game-Based Learning”, Ethan Watrall proves it is possible to enliven a game set in the past by including its appropriate historical context (2014).
+In his essay, “Red Land/Black Land: Teaching Ancient Egyptian Archaeology through Digital Game-Based Learning”, Ethan Watrall proves that a game set in the past can be enlivened by including its appropriate historical context (2014).
 Through the implementation of text-based educational entries in a modified version of Fireaxis Games’ Civilization V, Watrall introduces players to different scenarios that represent the unique sociopolitical characteristics of Ancient Egypt’s many periods.
 Of particular note are Watrall’s so-called “Historical Learning Agents”: a group of four voices based on real scholars who advise the player throughout the challenges of each scenario (Figure 1).
 By bringing together as “agents” a 19th-century archaeologist, a 21st-century archaeologist, an Egyptologist, and a graduate student, the author successfully showcases the development of the historiographical field itself, as each character’s advice reveals the methods and ideas of his/her time period.
 Finally, one must note the relatively low cost of the project, as Watrall took advantage of the software modification tools released by the Civilizaiton’s developers, thereby sparing him the greater time and resources required to build the engine, characters, and other features from the ground up.

 Following Watrall’s footsteps, I first visualized my project as a small-scale “Civiliopedia” – a database of information used in the Civilization franchise detailing the different uses and histories of each object, culture, and character present in the engine (Figure 2).
-I originally wanted to create a similar database for the world of digital Baures, in order to have textual material available when audiences showed interest in knowing more about the three-dimensional characters they interacted with.
+I originally wanted to create a similar database for the world of digital Baures to have textual material available when audiences showed interest in knowing more about the three-dimensional characters they interacted with.
 At the same time, I contemplated using the text as the basis for a script to be used by an animated model of Fr.
 Francisco Eder S.J., whose Breve descripción de las reducciones de Mojos has provided the basis for many of the on-screen recreations (Eder 1985).
-Ideally, at the start of a certain animation, the user could read Eder’s lines on each topic – e.g. fishing, methods, hunting parties, local festivities, etc. – in the shape of a pop-up notification next to a model bearing his likeness.
+Ideally, at the start of a certain animation, the user could read Eder’s lines on each topic – for example fishing, methods, hunting parties, and local festivities– in the shape of a pop-up notification next to a model bearing his likeness.
 The intended format would parallel the notifications presented by Civilization VI – a series of short entries that guide the player and explain the significance behind the actions shown on screen (Figure 3).